-One hazard of both models is the possibility that organizations will consider that those things are inherently safe because they aren't made publicly available.
-Even when confined to an internal network, however, it's important to make anything addressible as secure as possible.
-Corporate networks are often hacked or accessed by unauthorized individuals and without proper security in place, each thing is a potential security hole.
+One hazard of both of the models above is the possibility that organizations will consider that those things are inherently safe because they aren't made publicly available.
+Even when confined to an internal network, however, it's important to make anything addressable as secure as possible.
+Corporate networks are often hacked or accessed by unauthorized individuals and without proper security in place, each thing in an intranet of things is a potential security hole.